Democrats see Wisconsin as proving ground for party revival - Philly

 Miller and about 50 other Democratic activists who braved the spring storm returned with 160 petition signatures for a special state Assembly campaign, a local sleeper election that Democrats hope will be anything but.

-Since Republican Donald Trump's surprise win in Wisconsin helped hand him the White House, Democrats like Miller have been channeling their anger and soul-searching into races close to home, racking up unexpected victories that are sounding alarms for Republicans across the country.
+Since Republican Donald Trump's surprise win in Wisconsin helped put him in the White House, Miller and other Democrats have channeled their anger and soul-searching into races closer to home, racking up unexpected victories that have alarmed Republicans across the country.

-The epicenter of the Republican resurgence of eight years ago, Wisconsin is now the proving ground for the Democratic revival.
-The work of activists like Miller could play a key role in the fight for control of the House and Senate in midterm elections in November.
-But the goal is bigger.
-One door-knock at a time, Democrats are seeking to rebuild their hold on the Upper Midwest and, with it, their hopes of winning the White House in 2020.
+The epicenter of the Republican resurgence of eight years ago, Wisconsin is now the proving ground for a Democratic revival.
+The work of Miller and activists like her could play an important role in the fight for control of the House and Senate in November's midterm elections.
+But their goal is more broad.
+One knock at a time, Democrats are seeking to rebuild their hold on the Upper Midwest and with it their hopes of winning the White House in 2020.

 "That's why I'm here," Miller told Jane Breuer, a 71-year-old retired legal secretary, after knocking on her door in a rural subdivision outside tiny Pardeeville amid the rolling dairy farm country north of Madison.
 "You're starting to see that blue wave, and I think we're making progress."